nomanabdullah26/ProbashiShield/README.md

 # 🛡️ ProbashiShield - AI-Powered Exploitative Clause Detection

-ProbashiShield is a machine learning & deep learning pipeline to identify any exploitatively or unfairly written, or void clauses within the German employment contracts of Bangladeshi expatriates, through a dataset of 886 clauses categorized into three categories: valid (711), void (130), and unfair (45).
-Text preprocessing and feature extraction through TF-IDF (5,000 features, n-grams 1-2) for conventional methods and Keras tokenization for deep learning models have been done considering severe class imbalance with balanced class weights.
-Five models Dummy Classifier, Logistic Regression, Random Forest, XGBoost, and Bi-LSTM have been trained and tested where Logistic Regression proved the best with accuracy 81.95% and F1-Score 0.8081, which was also confirmed by 5-fold cross-validation results with mean F1-Score 0.8161.
-Evaluation metrics of the project include confusion matrices (showing the problem of classifying the minority "unfair" class), feature importance plots, and training curve of Bi-LSTM which shows overfitting from epoch 5, along with the architecture of the project in the output folder along with classification reports.
----
+ProbashiShield is a machine learning and deep learning pipeline designed to identify exploitatively written or void clauses within German employment contracts of Bangladeshi expatriates.

+The system is built on a dataset of 886 clauses categorized into three classes: valid (711), void (130), and unfair (45).
+The pipeline includes:

+- **Data Processing:** Text preprocessing and feature extraction using TF-IDF (5,000 features, n-grams 1-2) for conventional methods, and Keras tokenization for deep learning models.
+Severe class imbalance was handled using balanced class weights.
+- **Model Training:** Five models were trained and tested: Dummy Classifier, Logistic Regression, Random Forest, XGBoost, and Bi-LSTM.
+- **Best Performance:** Logistic Regression proved to be the best model, achieving an accuracy of 81.95% and an F1-Score of 0.8081.
+This was confirmed by 5-fold cross-validation results with a mean F1-Score of 0.8161.
+- **Evaluation Metrics:** The project includes detailed evaluation metrics such as confusion matrices (highlighting the difficulty in classifying the minority "unfair" class), feature importance plots, and Bi-LSTM training curves showing overfitting from epoch 5.
+- **Outputs:** All results, including the project architecture diagram and classification reports, are saved in the output folder.

 ## 📊 Dataset Overview